e2/nenv/README.md

 all work on the same variable, but each uses a different filter for reading the value.

+## Documentation / SemVer / API

+Any behavior not mentioned here (in this README) is subject to change.
+This includes module names, class names, file names, method names, etc.

+If you are relying on behavior not documented here, please open a ticket.

 ## What's wrong with ENV?

 Well sure, having ENV act like a Hash is much better than calling "getenv".